-Dickens is a master of detail to description, and the actual personas of the characters are sometimes not accurate in the movies – for good reason!
+Dickens is a master of description and detail; the actual characters are sometimes not accurate when portrayed in the movies – and for good reason!
 The Ghost of Christmas Past is quite a spectacle of fast altering shapes and images, as is fitting for vague memories.
 He is also a mixture of spring and winter symbols.
 In most versions they leave out he has a bright, shining light coming from his head.
-Scrooge extinguishes the Spirit with the candle snuffer the ghost is carrying.
+Scrooge extinguishes the spirit with the candle snuffer the ghost is carrying.
 (The George C. Scott version does this well).

-The Ghost of Christmas Yet to Come is not really well defined but a vague image hardly distinguishable from the darkness around him; only the pointed hand is clear.
-It is more Death than Christmas, which is apt for all our futures.
+The Ghost of Christmas Yet to Come is not a really well defined specter but a vague image hardly distinguishable from the surrounding darkness.
+Only the extended pointed hand is clear.
+It is more Death than Christmas, which is apt our futures all lead to the same end.

-I disagree with some critics that Dickens’ Carol removed “Christ” from Christmas.
-There are various remarks to the Christ child throughout the story – most TV versions merely leave the religious statements out, so we can not blame Dickens.
+I disagree with some critics Dickens’ “Carol” removed “Christ” from Christmas.
+There are various references to the Christ child throughout the story.
+It is mostly the TV versions that leave out the religious statements, so we should not blame Dickens.

-The biggest stumbling block in the story is Tiny Tim.
-He is a challenge – nowadays we find cute, sickly children a bit cloying but in Dickens’s time they were one of the ultimate tragedies.
-If we no longer cry at the death of a child we should ask ourselves why.
+Tiny Tim is a arguably the greatest challenge of the story.
+Nowadays we find cute and sickly children cloying but in Dickens’s time they were common and considered one of the ultimate tragedies.
+And if we no longer cry at the pathos of a dying child we should ask ourselves why.